google-aai/tf-serving-k8s-tutorial/README.md

 resnet_training_to_serving.ipynb
 ```

-There are three options for running this step: locally or via Jupyterhub.
-We
+There are several options for running this step.
+We will list a couple of them
-recommend using Jupyterhub for educational purposes, as it will teach you
-how to run Jupyter from within Docker and K8s.
+below.

-### 1. Create Servable Model in default environment
+### 1. Create Servable Model in your local environment

-If you would like to run the
-notebook in your local environment, create a python 3.5+ virtual environment
+If you would like to run the notebook in your local environment, create a python
-and activate it first, e.g.
+3.5+ virtual environment and activate it, e.g.

 ```
 virtualenv -p python3 <path/to/environment>